bhmsgame06/SRimage/README.md

 # SRimage
-Tool for creating or converting PIM/PPL images from SolaRola game files.
+Tool for creating and converting PIM/PPL images from SolaRola game files.